grammy museum rebrand

 Inspired by booklets that I've received upon entering various music festivals, I created a booklet to highlight the features of the exhibit.

-The mobile app for the exhibit highlighted the featured bands and also contained a drum machine based on New Order, a notable Manchester band.
+The mobile app for the exhibit highlights the featured bands and also contained a drum machine based on New Order, a notable Manchester band.